Does Medicare Cover Cala Trio?

 What is Cala Trio and how does it work?

 Cala Trio is an FDA-approved wearable device designed to help manage the symptoms of hand tremors.
 It's worn like a watch, and it uses low-energy electrical stimulation to reduce tremor severity for up to 12 hours per day.
 The device can be used on either the right or left wrist, depending on your preference.
 The device monitors the tremors on your wrists, communicates with and stimulates your radial nerves, and then interrupts the tremors in your brain.
-For more information, check out their website.
+For more information, check out

 Who is a good candidate for treatment?